department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/analytics/analytics-summary.md

 **Recommendation**: For the logged-in homepage, take an iterative approach to changing the top tasks since people are so reliant on using these to navigate around.

-### People come to my VA via many of the same paths that lead them to the homepage, just in smaller numbers.
+### People come to My VA via many of the same paths that lead them to the homepage, just in smaller numbers.

 People come to My VA through **sign in (~600K)**, the **claim status tool (393,342)**, and **view payment history (75,162)** just like they do on the homepage.
 They just do so in a much smaller quantity.